Samuel Coleridge-Taylor

 Samuel Coleridge-Taylor (15 August 1875 – 1 September 1912) was a British composer and conductor.

-Of mixed-race birth, Coleridge-Taylor achieved such success that he was referred to by white New York musicians as the "African Mahler" when he had three tours of the United States in the early 1900s.
 He was particularly known for his three cantatas on the epic 1855 poem The Song of Hiawatha by American Henry Wadsworth Longfellow.
-Coleridge-Taylor premiered the first section in 1898, when he was 22.

-He married a British woman, Jessie Walmisley, and both their children had musical careers.
-Their son Hiawatha adapted his father's music for a variety of performances.
-Their daughter Avril Coleridge-Taylor became a composer-conductor.
+Coleridge-Taylor premiered the first section in 1898, when he was 23.
+Of mixed-race descent, Coleridge-Taylor achieved such success that he was referred to by white musicians in New York City as the "African Mahler" when he had three tours of the United States in the early 1900s.
+He married an Englishwoman, Jessie Walmisley, and both their children had musical careers.
+Their son, Hiawatha, adapted his father's music for a variety of performances.
+Their daughter, Avril Coleridge-Taylor, became a composer and conductor.

 Early life and education

-Samuel Coleridge-Taylor was born at 15 Theobalds Road in Holborn, London, to Alice Hare Martin (1856–1953), an Englishwoman, and Daniel Peter Hughes Taylor, a Krio man from Sierra Leone who had studied medicine in London and later became an administrator in West Africa.
+Samuel Coleridge-Taylor was born at 15 Theobalds Road in Holborn, London, to Alice Hare Martin (1856–1953), an Englishwoman, and Daniel Peter Hughes Taylor, a Creole man from Sierra Leone who had studied medicine in London and later became an administrator in West Africa.
 They were not married, and Daniel had returned to Africa without learning that Alice was pregnant.
 (Alice's parents had not been married at her birth, either.)
 Alice named her son Samuel Coleridge Taylor (without a hyphen), after the poet Samuel Taylor Coleridge.

 Alice lived with her father, Benjamin Holmans, and his family after Samuel was born.
 Holmans was a skilled farrier and was married to a woman who was not Alice's mother, with whom he had four daughters and at least one son.
 Alice and her father called her son Coleridge.
 In 1887 she married George Evans, a railway worker, and lived in Croydon on a street adjoining the railway line.